 By hovering over any segment in a chart you present the option to view the mentions that make up the data.
 In the example below, by clicking View Mentions I will be taken to the TV mentions that make up this segment of the chart.

-Using the right hand panel, by selecting the icon shown in blue below, you can apply a date range across the entire report, to save you having to edit each chart individually.
+If you ever need to edit the report settings, by selecting the icon shown in blue below on the right hand panel, you can apply a date range across the entire report, to save you having to edit each chart individually.
+You can also update the data source for the entire report, and apply a filter if you need to isolate a section of mentions for this report.

 Once you are happy with the charts in your report, you should click Save.
 The charts will continue to draw data from the folders for as long as you continue to save mentions to them.